From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Introduction

 Super-Resolution (SR) reconstruction can infer a high-resolution (HR) image from a single low-resolution (LR) image or sequential observed LR images \cite{Park2003}.
 It is a post-processing technique that does not require hardware modifications, and thus could break through the limitations of the imaging systems.
 Since the pioneer work of Bake and Kanda \cite{Baker2000}, face SR, \emph{a.k.i}, face hallucination, has received increased attention \cite{Liu2001, Wang2005Eig, Zhuang2007, Park2008}.
-Especially in recent years, the emergence of deep learning technology has promoted a large number of face SR methods including UR-DGN~\cite{yu2016ultra}, CBN~\cite{zhu2016deep}, LCGE~\cite{song2017learning}, Attention-FH \cite{Cao2017CVPR}, and FSRNet \cite{CT-FSRNet-2018}.
+Especially in recent years, the emergence of deep learning technology has promoted a large number of face SR methods \cite{jiang2023deep}.
 However, these methods are mainly for gray/RGB face images and cannot exploit the spectral correlation efficiently.
 This is mainly due to that the spectral dimensionality of hyperspectral face image is very high and the number of training samples of current hyperspectral face image dataset is extremely small, \emph{e.g.}, around 100.
-Compared with the general gray/RGB face datasets, the size of existing hyperspectral face databases is smaller.
-For example, the gray/RGB face database has tens of thousands of samples, while the hyperspectral face database has only a few hundred or even dozens of face images.
-And thus, there is not enough training samples to support the training of the complex deep network.
+There are not enough training samples to support the training of the complex deep network.
 In addition, these deep learning algorithms require large amounts of memory and are computationally expensive.
-Please refer to \cite{jiang2021deep} for more details about deep learning-based face SR. Whether it is a traditional shallow learning-based method or a deep learning-based method, it is difficult to construct a powerful representation model from only dozens of face images to reconstruct the target HR hyperspectral face images.
+Whether it is a traditional shallow learning-based method or a deep learning-based method, it is difficult to construct a powerful representation model from only dozens of images to reconstruct the target HR hyperspectral face images.

 In summary, when we apply the existing learning-based face SR methods to hyperspectral images, the challenges are twofold: (i) the spectral correlations of hyperspectral face images cannot be fully utilized; (ii) hyperspectral face images are difficult to obtain, and the training samples of existing hyperspectral face image database is very small, thus cannot support these complex learning models.